ammdias/finctrl/MANUAL.md

 This is what it CAN DO:

-* Record your earnings and expenses exactly as you enter them in a standard SQLite database;
+* Record your earnings and expenses in a standard SQLite database exactly as you enter them;
 * List your earnings and expenses filtered by date, account and/or item tags;
 * Export your listings to CSV files that can be further processed in other tools like spreadsheet applications.